-Mail-enabled service accounts can now opt into MFA.
-Registering for MFA on the mail-enabled service account will use the same process as general IDMS accounts.
+Mail-enabled service accounts are now required to use Multifactor Authentication (MFA.)
+Registering for MFA on the mail-enabled service account will use the same process as general Identity Management Systems (IDMS) accounts.

-- Log onto the OSU MFA Portal using the service account credentials.
+- Log onto the OSU MFA Portal (duo.okstate.edu) using the service account credentials.

 - Select Add Devices

 - If a device is already set up on the account, you will need to authenticate using that device before proceeding to manage your devices.

 - Select the type of device you are adding.

 - Follow the on-screen prompts (detailed in the specific FAQs).

 We recommend each user adds a backup device for times when the primary device is not available to them.
 Please note: if the service account has multiple owners or users, once one user opts into MFA, all service account users must use MFA.
 As there may be multiple devices registered through MFA for the account, users may have to select ‘Other Options’ on the MFA prompt to select the appropriate device in order to successfully authenticate.